benedelstein/AccelerometerLag/README.md

-SwiftUI demo of accelerometer-based lagging animation
+**SwiftUI demo of accelerometer-based lagging animation**

 Make any object act like a spring that lags when it's accelerated.

+Uses MotionManager iOS API + SwiftUI